awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

   `Key=tag-key,Values=tag-value1,tag-value2,tag-value3`
 + When `AWS-RunPatchBaselineAssociation` runs, the patch compliance data it collects is recorded using the `PutComplianceItems` API command instead of the `PutInventory` command, which is used by `AWS-RunPatchBaseline`\.
 This difference means that the patch compliance information that is stored and reported per a specific *association*\.
 Patch compliance data generated outside of this association is not overwritten\.
 + The patch compliance information reported after running `AWS-RunPatchBaselineAssociation` indicates whether or not an instance is in compliance\.
-It doesn't include patch\-level details, as demonstrated by the output of the following AWS CLI command\.
+It doesn't include patch\-level details, as demonstrated by the output of the following AWS Command Line Interface \(AWS CLI\) command\.
 Note that the command filters on `Association` as the compliance type:

   ```
   aws ssm list-compliance-items \